exercism/julia/exercises/concept.wip/annalyns-infiltration/.docs/introduction.md

 julia> 1 != 0
 true

-# && (two ampersands juxtaposed) - represents logical and in Julia.
+# && (two ampersands) - represents logical "and" in Julia.
-# Parentheses are optional, but they provide easier readability.
+# Parentheses are optional and can make the code easier to read
 julia> (5 > 3) && (1 != 0)
 true
 ```